-International Financial Reporting Standard (IFRS) 9 requires authorities to hold financial instruments at fair value, with gains and losses charged to revenue as they arise.
-For certain categories of investments, authorities will need to recognise these gains and losses in their revenue accounts.
+International Financial Reporting Standard (IFRS) 9 requires investments to be held at either amortised cost, fair value through profit or loss (FVPL) or Fair Value through Other Comprehensive Income.
+For those pooled funds that are held at FVPL there is currently the statutory override, which will be in place until March 2025.
 As a result, the changes in the value of these investments will impact the authority's General Fund.
-Currently the Council has very limited exposure to these investments.
+Currently the Council has very limited exposure to these investments but would have exposure on impaired loans.

 Similarly, the standard introduces a forward-looking 'expected loss' model for the impairment of financial assets.
 This approach is likely to result in an increase in the impairment allowance and will require authorities to recognise impairment losses earlier.
 The DLUHC enacted a statutory over-ride from 1 April 2018 for a five-year period until 31 March 2023 following the introduction of IFRS 9 over the requirement for any unrealised capital gains or losses on marketable pooled funds to be chargeable in year.
-This has the effect of allowing any unrealised capital gains or losses arising from qualifying investments to be held on the balance sheet until 31 March 2023: this will enable councils to initiate an orderly withdrawal of funds if required.
+This has now been extended to 31 March 2025 and this has the effect of allowing any unrealised capital gains or losses arising from qualifying investments to be held on the balance sheet until 31 March 2025: this will enable councils to initiate an orderly withdrawal of funds if required.
+In addition, IFRS9 impacts the write-down in the valuation of impaired loans.

-IFRS 16, a new lease accounting standard has been further delayed and is being adopted for 2022/23.
+- IFRS 16 leasing, a new lease accounting standard has been further delayed and is being adopted for 2024/25.
 This will result in more lease liabilities on the balance sheet (previously classed as operating leases), and in turn an impact on some of the prudential indicators such as CFR, Authorised Limit and Operational Boundary.

-1.7 This authority has engaged with its external advisors, Link Asset Management (LAS), to provide expert advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this authority in the context of the expected level of cash balances and need for liquidity throughout the year.
+An adjustment to the Council's CFR and Authorised and Operational Boundaries has been made to reflect this. - 1.7 This authority has engaged with its external advisors, Link Group (LAS), to provide expert advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this authority in the context of the expected level of cash balances and need for liquidity throughout the year.